Procedures and Guidelines

 The procedure for reporting a Critical Incident is shown in Appendix C. When a student is alleged to have engaged in a Critical Incident, the reporter submits a Professionalism Concern Form to the Associate Dean, Undergraduate Medical Education who will then file a formal complaint pursuant to the University of Saskatchewan Regulations on Student Academic Misconduct (2017) and Standard of Student Misconduct in Non-Academic Matters and Regulations & Procedures for Resolution of Complaints and Appeal (2016).
 In the case of academic misconduct, the Professional Conduct Committee will serve as the College of Medicine’s Hearing Board as designated by the Dean, while in the case of non-academic misconduct, the complaint is adjudicated by the University Secretary who may convene a Formal Hearing before the Senate Hearing Board.
 The relevant university-level regulations are as follows:

 If the Critical Incident has the potential to significantly impact the safety or wellbeing of others, particularly patients, the Associate Dean, Undergraduate Medical Education may interrupt the participation of the student in clinical activities pending investigation of the allegations.
 In such cases, the Professional Conduct Committee or the University Secretary’s office would proceed as quickly as possible and, as soon as safety is established, would communicate to the Associate Dean, Undergraduate Medical Education that the student can resume clinical activities.
-Assessment of safety to participate in clinical activities may also involv external partners including the Physician Health Program, SHA and/or CPSS.
+Assessment of safety to participate in clinical activities may also involve external partners including the Physician Health Program, SHA and/or CPSS.

 6.4 Process for a Formal Hearing of the Professionalism Panel

 The Professional Conduct Committee is a standing committee of the Faculty Council and is composed of a chairperson who is an MD faculty member and two additional members of the faculty of the college, at least one of whom will be an MD, as well as two faculty from the School of Rehabilitation Sciences.
 Members of the Professional Conduct Committee are nominated by the Nominations Committee of Faculty Council and elected to staggered three-year terms, and may be re-appointed for a second term.
 It is recommended that at least one Committee member be experienced in the assessment of professionalism through prior or current participation in relevant activities of the College of Physicians and Surgeons of Saskatchewan.
-The Committee maintains its own records, separate from respondents’ academic files.
+The Committee maintains its own records, filed on the respondents’ professionalism file, separate from respondents’ academic files.

 Membership for a hearing for an MD student will include: